-In this student-centred program, you’ll be encouraged to take responsibility for your own learning, guided by experienced instructors.
-Course-related practice-based experiences in hospitals, community health-care agencies and home care agencies will let you apply your new-found knowledge in the real world.Apply Now Grab and Go Information
+In this student-centered program, you’ll be encouraged to be responsible for your learning with guidance from experienced instructors.
+Course-related practice-based experiences in hospitals, community health care and home care agencies will let you apply your newfound knowledge in the real world.Apply Now Grab and Go Information

 Upon successful completion of the program, you'll be eligible to write the NCLEX-RN exam to be licensed as a registered nurse.
 This will open career opportunities for you in a range of health care facilities, including:

 - Acute Care (Medical, Surgical, Mental Health, Pediatric, Maternity, etc.)